gilbertbouic/Mkweli/README.md

 powershell
 wsl --install

-Installs the latest version of Ubuntu from the Microsoft Store.
+Install the latest version of Ubuntu from the Microsoft Store.

 Step 3: Open Terminal in the Mkweli Folder